AtillaA/PCT-CIC/README.md

   <img src="images/Point_Cloud_Visualization.png" width="700" />
 </p>

-<p align="justify"> Original PCT framework with the implementation of varying number of curve intervention convolution layers yields marginally higher performance.
-In particular, achieving 85.7 intersection over union metric compared to 85.4 of CurveNet architecture, demonstrating the effective use of curve grouping and aggregation methods of CurveNet upon PCT.
-The resultant hybrid PCT-CIC implementation thus verified to be an efficient candidate in the context of object part segmentation task. </p>
+<p align="justify"> Original PCT framework with the implementation of a varying number of curve intervention convolution layers yields marginally higher performance.
+In particular, achieving 85.7 intersections over union metric compared to 85.4 of CurveNet architecture, demonstrating the effective use of curve grouping and aggregation methods of CurveNet upon PCT.
+The resultant hybrid PCT-CIC implementation is thus verified to be an efficient candidate in the context of object part segmentation tasks. </p>

 ## Citation